Invoca/elasticsearch_models/README.md

 # Aggregate on a single field with multiple ordering options
 DummyElasticSearchModel.where(_aggs: { field: "my_string.keyword", order: ["_key", { "_count" => "asc" }] })

+# Aggregate on a single field while populating missing fields with the provided default value
+DummyElasticSearchModel.where(_aggs: { field: "my_string.keyword", missing: "N/A" })

 # Aggregate on a single field with sub-aggregations (supports infinite nestings)
 DummyElasticSearchModel.where(_aggs: { field: "my_string.keyword", aggs: "my_id" })